Home / Stata Conferences / 2024 France

 (Read more)

-Background: Unfavourable macroeconomic and socioeconomic conditions have placed South Africa's economy in a difficult fiscal situation, with rapidly growing public debt and large government deficits.
+Background: Unfavorable macroeconomic and socioeconomic conditions have placed South Africa's economy in a difficult fiscal situation, with rapidly growing public debt and large government deficits.
 This compromises service delivery in all spheres of government.

 Aim: The study focused on assessing the level of tax compliance in South Africa and what factors explain the level of compliance.

-Setting: World Values Survey data on South Africa were used to assess the tax side of fiscal policy, how taxpayers' response to the policy affects compliance and what matters for compliance.
+Setting: World Values Survey data on South Africa were used to assess the tax side of fiscal policy, how taxpayers' response to the policy affects compliance, and what matters for compliance.

-Results: The study revealed that the perceptions, attitudes and behaviors of South African taxpayers have generally shifted from a society that values tax compliance to a nation that justifies tax evasion.
-The main factors that shape perception and behavior towards tax compliance were found to be demographic factors, the level of confidence in the government and patriotism.
+Results: The study revealed that the perceptions, attitudes, and behaviors of South African taxpayers have generally shifted from a society that values tax compliance to a nation that justifies tax evasion.
+The main factors that shape perception and behavior towards tax compliance were found to be demographic factors, the level of confidence in the government, and patriotism.

 Conclusion: The study recommends that cognitive and behavioral factors that shape taxpayers' choice to either comply with or evade tax need to be considered when designing and communicating the policy.
-In doing so, the framework will be well fitted into South Africa's unique socioeconomic landscape, helping finance public service delivery.
+In doing so, the framework will be well fit into South Africa's unique socioeconomic landscape, helping finance public service delivery.
 In summary, public service delivery needs to incorporate behavioral insights.

 Contribution: The significance of understanding human behavior in public management planning, which is given less attention, has been found to be central.